hassani0393/cheatsheets/BashScripting.md

     alias li='ls -li'

 <p>
 Since command aliases are built-in commands, an alias is valid only for the shell process in which it is defined.
+Store personal alias settings in the <strong>$HOME/.bashrc</strong> startup file to make them permanent.
 </p>

 ___